open-gpdb/pxf/README.md

 ================
 The PXF user documentation is available at [PXF Documentation](https://open-gpdb.github.io/pxf/).

-This project is forked from [greenplum/pxf](https://github.com/greenplum-db/pxf-archive) and customized for Open-GPDB.

 Repository Contents
 ================
+## external-table/
-* `external-table/` : Contains the Greenplum extension implementing an External Table protocol handler
+Contains the Greenplum extension implementing an External Table protocol handler

+## fdw/
-* `fdw/` : Contains the Greenplum extension implementing a Foreign Data Wrapper (FDW) for PXF
+Contains the Greenplum extension implementing a Foreign Data Wrapper (FDW) for PXF

+## server/
-* `server/` : Contains the server side code of PXF along with the PXF Service and all the Plugins
+Contains the server side code of PXF along with the PXF Service and all the Plugins

+## cli/
-* `cli/` : Contains command line interface code for PXF
+Contains command line interface code for PXF

+## automation/
-* `automation/` : Contains the automation and integration tests for PXF against the various datasources
+Contains the automation and integration tests for PXF against the various datasources

+## singlecluster/
-* `singlecluster/` : Hadoop testing environment to exercise the pxf automation tests
+Hadoop testing environment to exercise the pxf automation tests

+## concourse/
-* `concourse/` : Resources for PXF's Continuous Integration pipelines
+Resources for PXF's Continuous Integration pipelines

+## regression/
-* `regression/` : Contains the end-to-end (integration) tests for PXF against the various datasources, utilizing the PostgreSQL testing framework `pg_regress`
+Contains the end-to-end (integration) tests for PXF against the various datasources, utilizing the PostgreSQL testing framework `pg_regress`

+## downloads/
-* `downloads/` : An empty directory that serves as a staging location for Greenplum DEBs/RPMs for the development Docker image
+An empty directory that serves as a staging location for Greenplum RPMs for the development Docker image
-* `devops/` : Contains packaging scripts for PXF

 PXF Development
 =================